Emanuele64-bit/Homework1---Emanuele-Fusco-P38000338/README.md

 :mag: ***Note:*** by default is set on the position controller.

 ### :camera: Armando Camera
-Open an other terminal and write the following command to see what the camera shows:
+Open an other terminal and write the following command:
 ```sh
 ros2 run rqt_image_view rqt_image_view
 ```
+Once the rqt window is opened, select `\videocamera` and enjoy the view.

 ### :white_check_mark: Armando Controller
 Once the robot is in the Gazebo world, in an other terminal run the `armando_controller_node` by specifying the controller type and setting the argument as follows: